-Consent to enter into a Mediation of Complaint of Sexual Harassment.

-(Name of Respondent have had a complaint of

-sexual harassment brought against me by(Name of Complainant)

-under the Sexual Misconduct Policy of the Diocese of Kootenay.

-- 1. I have received a copy of the Sexual Misconduct Policy and I have read it and understand it. - 2.
-I agree to enter into a mediation to resolve this complaint. - 3.
-The mediator appointed by the Diocese of Kootenay is
+Consent to enter into a Mediation of Complaint of Sexual Harassment. Ι, (Name of Responden) have had a complaint of sexual hara rassment brought against me by(Name of Complain ant) under the Sexual Misconduct Policy of the Diocese of Kootenay.
+1. I have received a copy of the Sexual Misconduct Policy and I have read it and understand it.
+2. I agree to enter into a mediation to resolve this complaint.
+3. The mediator appointed by the Diocese of Kootenay is (Name).

-(Name).
 I agree to this mediator.

-- 4. If the mediation arrives at a resolution to the complaint, the resolution will be in writing.
-The Resolution Agreement will be signed by the complainant, the mediator, and myself, and will be referred by the Executive Officer to the Bishop for approval and ratification.
-The Mediation Resolution Agreement will be final and binding. - 5.
-I understand that any statements or admissions made in the mediation process may not be disclosed in an investigation if the mediation fails except where required by law. - 6.
-I understand that if I have any questions about the operation of this Policy and my rights and responsibilities under it, I may speak with the Executive Officer. - 7.
-I understand that under the Policy I have the right to seek independent legal advice and to seek a remedy through the courts or under the British Columbia Human Rights Code.
+4. If the mediation arrives at a resolution to the complaint, the resolution will be in write.
+The Resolution Agreement will be signed by the complainant, the mediator, and myst and will be referred by the Executive Officer to the Bishop for approval and ratification.
+The Mediation Resolution Agreement will be final and binding. elf, 5.
+I understand that any statements or admissions made in the mediation process may not be disclosed in an investigation if the mediation fails except where required by la W. 6.
+I understand that if I have any questions about the operation of this Policy and my rand responsibilities under it, I may speak with the Executive Officer. ight 7.
+I understand that under the Policy I have the right to seek independent legal advice a to seek a remedy through the courts or under the British Columbia Human Rights Co Signed: Date: